OracleMichael/OIC101/README.md

 - Locations of various important pieces of information
 	- e.g. Activity Log, Variable Tracking

-Here is what you'll need for the tutorial that is **NOT** covered in this tutorial (i.e. prerequisites):
+Here is what you'll need for the workshop that is **NOT** covered in this workshop (i.e. prerequisites):
 - Oracle Cloud tenancy
 	- You can create a free trial account [starting here](https://www.oracle.com/cloud/free/).
 There will be a step in which you will need to provide your credit card information.
 This is for identity purposes, and your card will never be charged without your approval; other FAQs are answered [here](https://www.oracle.com/cloud/free/faq.html).
-If you do create a free trial account, you do not have to worry about anything money related mentioned in this tutorial, and know that you have either 30 days or until your trial account money is used up to keep any non-free-tier items running on your trial account.
+If you do create a free trial account, you do not have to worry about anything money related mentioned in this workshop, and know that you have either 30 days or until your trial account money is used up to keep any non-free-tier items running on your trial account.
 - Basic Auth User; for now, any user that is not Oracle SSO or is not federated will do.
-- An application to integrate with (this is provided, but feel free to try to connect OIC to your own application after you complete this tutorial)
+- An application to integrate with (this is provided, but feel free to try to connect OIC to your own application after you complete this workshop)
 - Basic Javascript and REST knowledge

-By the end of this tutorial, it is expected that you will be able to create your own integrations and know where to get help if you get stuck.
+By the end of this workshop, it is expected that you will be able to create your own integrations and know where to get help if you get stuck.
 Don't be afraid to search the internet for a specific error, the REST API catalog on OIC, or just general information on something you noticed while playing around with the OIC dashboard.

 # Let's get started